Division of Law Enforcement Services (DLES)

-The Division is organized into four Bureaus: the Crime Information Bureau; the Crime Laboratory Bureau with facilities in Madison, Milwaukee, and Wausau; the Justice Information and Analysis Bureau, and the Training and Standards Bureau and the Justice Programs Bureau.
+The Division is organized into four Bureaus: the Crime Information Bureau; the Crime Laboratory Bureau with facilities in Madison, Milwaukee, and Wausau; the Bureau of Justice Information and Analysis, and the Training and Standards Bureau and the Justice Programs Bureau.

 The Crime Information Bureau is responsible for managing four state-wide programs: the Transaction Information for the Management of Enforcement (TIME) System; state criminal history repository, Handgun Hotline and concealed carry licenses / certifications.

 The Training and Standards Bureau coordinates a variety of criminal justice initiatives and serves as the staff of the Law Enforcement Standards Board (LESB).
 It administers the programs of the Board for certification of law enforcement, jail and secure detention officers; of instructors; and of academies.
 The Bureau administers reimbursement of training expenses for participants in LESB programs and coordinates and supports statewide training provided by the Department of Justice to the Wisconsin law enforcement community.
 The Bureau also administers state and federal grant funds supporting juvenile justice and adult criminal justice initiatives.